Henry6262/limechain-entry/README.md

 This project was built with a focus on creating a user-friendly and engaging platform, focused on user experience and the creation of habits within the platform, awarding the user for interacting and using platform functionalities

+I created a full end to end platform with user authentication and persistance as a project submission. while ensuring I complete all of the requirements provided

 - **Watch at the video I provided, before starting the application** I do an overview on the platform, while explaining optimizations and interesting things I have come across, a more interactive way than just looking at my code (can do both).